Operating systems ‣

 An actively maintained free and open-source DOS variant compatible to MS-DOS

-An open-source operating system especially targetted at personal computing that is largely a re-implementation of BeOS but also aims for POSIX compliance (beta stage)
+An open-source operating system especially targeted at personal computing that is largely a re-implementation of BeOS but also aims for POSIX compliance (beta stage)

 The microkernel-based Unix-like operating system by Andrew S. Tanenbaum et al.